rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 >**Example:**
 ><CITE>Signed on plate with Marcantonio's device of an empty tablet</CITE>
->>(*Comment*: Still image resource.
-Such tablets normally show the printmaker's name or initials; Marcantonio symbolically hid himself when reproducing Raphael's art)
+>>(*Comment*: Such tablets normally show the printmaker's name or initials; Marcantonio symbolically hid himself when reproducing Raphael's art)
 >>**(*Ingest comment*: example needs review)**

 ## 2.29.34 Ambiguous statements of responsibility